 - Support from a Teaching Assistant

-In addition, the SENDCO will provide the teachers with relevant and up to date information regarding individual students in the form of a document called a Provision Map.
+In addition, The SENCO will provide the teachers with relevant and up to date information regarding individual students in the form of a document called an Individual Provision Map.
 This document includes information about the needs of the student and recommended strategies which will allow teachers to meet these needs in the lessons.

 Any updates to this document will be sent out to teachers in a weekly SEN Bulletin.

 The simple answer is, for as long as is required.
 Often a student may just require a “boost” and once they are on track, the intervention will end.
 Some students will require support in some areas for their whole school career.

 What services are available to school in the event that more specialist knowledge and input can be accessed?

 Most needs can be catered for within school, however if external support is required there are a number of agencies we can work with.
 These include: